hpe-dev-incubator/hpe-dev-portal/content/blog/vlan-versus-vxlan.md

 ![VXLAN Header](/img/picture2.png "VXLAN Header")

-* VXLAN Header has the following fields:
+* VXLAN Header contains the following fields:

   * Flags -  The `"I"` bit would be set to 1 for a valid VXLAN Network ID (VNI).
 The other reserved 7 bits would be set to zero.
   * VXLAN-ID: This is the 24 bit value used to designate the VXLAN overlay network.